Getting Started with MaxTAF

 MaxTAF Cloud automatically generates an Allure report for each run.
 You can view the generated report from the Run details page by clicking the Allure report button.

-Can I generate an Allure report for multiple test cases?
+Can I generate an Allure report for multiple cases?

 Collaboration